ostretsov/turbo-parser/README.md

 Flash description
 =================
 For demo purpose only.
-It wasn't tested and launched.
+It wasn't tested or launched.
 Design patterns that were used: __recursive factory & chain of responsibilities__.
-It was accoumplished in one our.
+It was accoumplished in one hour.

 That's how it should be used:
 ```php